perfsonar/pscompose/README.md

 This will start a simple HTTP Server that just serves the files under pscompose/frontend

 ```
-make run-mockups
+make run-frontend
 ```

-You should be able to see the mockups at: `http://localhost:8000/mockups/`
+You should be able to see the frontend at: `http://localhost:5001/`